 - Attitude.
-God calls everyone to be a living sacrifice in whatever they do in life, yet activity means nothing when offered in the wrong attitude.
-We must follow Abel’s example and avoid that of Cain’s.
+God calls everyone to be a living sacrifice in whatever they do in life, yet activity means nothing when offered with the wrong attitude.
+We must follow Abel’s example and avoid Cain’s.
 One sacrificed with the right attitude, and one did not.
 One’s sacrifice was accepted, and the other’s was not.
-(Genesis 4:3-7) (See The Aroma of your Heart for a related Bible study on making your attitude “the same as that of Christ Jesus.”)
+(Genesis 4:3-7) The Aroma of your Heart matters to God.

 - Love.
 Loving some people takes little to no effort.
 Yet, there are those who make loving them difficult and sometimes seemingly impossible.
-(If we’re honest, we’ve all been that person at least once ourselves.)
+If we’re honest, we’ll admit that we’ve been difficult to love at some point.
 When a person gives nothing in return, loving them becomes a struggle.
 As living sacrifices, we choose to give expecting nothing in return.
 After all, isn’t this what Christ did for each one of us?

 - Balance.
 Holiness happens in partnership with the Holy Spirit.
-Every Christian does his or her part through the deliberate and intentional choice to live out God’s will by choosing to become a living sacrifice.
-We should not expect the Spirit to do all the work, but we must allow the “helper” to come along side of us, for that is why He was sent to us.
+Every Christian does his or her part through the deliberate and intentional choice to live out God’s will by becoming a living sacrifice.
+The Holy Spirit is a “helper” who comes alongside us.
+This is why he was sent to us.
 (John 14:16, 17, 26)

 - Discomfort.
-Convenience has become way too important to us.
-Sacrifice requires inconvenience and discomfort.
-We must orient our taste buds toward desiring long-term (eternal) benefit.
+Convenience often defines us.
+Yet, sacrifice requires inconvenience and discomfort.
+We must learn to orient our taste buds toward desiring long-term and eternal benefit.
 Doing so allows for intimacy with God, which occurs when we make an acceptable sacrifice.
 Sweet-tasting convenience is the enemy for an acceptable sacrifice.
 We must become comfortable with being uncomfortable.

 - Teachability.
-A living sacrifice comes from a person being willing to learn, grow and change at the prompting of the Holy Spirit.
-God always provides the appropriate measure of time, talent and treasure to do His will.
-We hold responsibility for offering ourselves to Him through what He enables and gives us to accomplish.
+A living sacrifice comes from a person willing to learn, grow, and change at the prompting of the Holy Spirit.
+God always provides the appropriate measure of time, talent, and treasure to do his will.
+We hold responsibility for offering ourselves to him through what he enables and gives us to accomplish.

 An acceptable sacrifice comes through a contrite heart.
-A sincere and broken heart comes when we spend time at the altar prior to offering our living sacrifices and let the Holy Spirit lead us through an attitude upgrade.
-When we submit ourselves in this way, we then can “present [our] bodies a living sacrifice, holy, acceptable to God, which is [our] reasonable service.”
-(Romans 12:1) Giving of ourselves completely certainly is “reasonable” when we consider what Jesus gave.
+A sincere and broken heart comes when we spend time at the altar prior to offering our living sacrifices.
+It comes when we let the Holy Spirit lead us through an attitude upgrade.
+Submitting ourselves in this way, allows us to…